Skip to main content

 It all starts with a straightforward, no-obligation consultation to discuss what happened.
 If you’ve been terminated for cause, getting a clear picture of your legal options is the most important first step.
 You can learn more about how a lawyer for wrongful dismissal can fight for you.

-Even with a good grasp of the basics, it’s completely natural to have questions swirling in your head after a for-cause dismissal.
-Let’s walk through some of the most common concerns we hear from employees who find themselves in this tough situation.
+Even with a good grasp of the basics, it’s completely natural to have questions after a dismissal.
+Let's walk through common Ontario questions about cause allegations, without-cause packages, ESA minimums, and next steps before signing.

 Can My Employer Fire Me for Cause Just Because of Poor Performance?